We‘ve all been there.

 Start with a High Quality, High Potency Multivitamin with great B vitamin support

 Some studies suggest that 80% of people are Vitamin D deficient.
 Low levels can lower your ability to fight off infections, create blood sugar problems, increase cancer risk, increases dementia risk and may cause hair to turn gray.
 Okay, maybe I’m exaggerating with the gray hair.
 But it’s possible!!!
 Find out your blood level of D and aim for getting it to between 60 and 80.
 It’s always best to check to see what your needs are so check with your doctor.
+K force is a favorite brand of mine.
+One capsule has 5,000 IU of Vitamin D and extra K2 to help absorb calcium and get it to the bones.

 If you don’t know your level but are fairly pasty and avoid the sun like the plague, take 3,000 a day.
 If you are darker skinned and also avoid the sun like the plague, take 5,000 IU a day.